 Concurrent Job Limits

 In general, jobs will be scheduled and run on a first-come, first-served basis within a queue, provided that adequate resources are available.
-To maximize the use of computing resources, HPCC management, in consultation with the HPCC allocation committee, may restrict the number of jobs you can run concurrently from a given account.
+To maximize the use of computing resources, HPC management, in consultation with the HPC allocation committee, may restrict the number of jobs you can run concurrently from a given account.